t16h05008/SysDynPy/README.md

 This is where the system gets filled with elements.
 We define stocks, parameters, flows and a dynamic variable.
 This is what the constructor arguments mean:

 * **name**: A name for the element.
 This is used for error messages and the exporter.
-* **value**: The initial value for the element
+* **value**: The initial value for the element.
-* system: The reference to the system object
+* **system**: The reference to the system object.
 * **var_name**: The name of the variable the object is assigned to once it is created.
 This is needed to have access to the variable name in other modules (e.g. to execute the lambda expression there).
 * **calc_rule**: A lambda expression that defines how the value should be calculated.

-Note that parameters have a fixed value, so the don't need a calculation rule.
+Note that parameters have a fixed value, so they don't need a calculation rule.
 Flows and dynamic variables have no initial value.

 ```python
 # create elements